Editor's Note: Refer to Rule 1.9(b).

-CONFLICT OF INTEREST - REPRESENTATION ADVERSE TO FORMER CLIENT IN UNRELATED MATTER- Where there is no substantial relationship between present representation against former client and representation of former client and where the attorney does not have knowledge of confidences and secrets which could be used against former client in present representation, a lawyer may ethically represent husband sued for divorce by wife who was formerly represented by lawyer concerning unrelated personal injury claim.
+CONFLICT OF INTEREST - Where there is no substantial relationship between present representation against former client and representation of former client and where the attorney does not have knowledge of confidences and secrets which could be used against former client in present representation, a lawyer may ethically represent husband sued for divorce by wife who was formerly represented by lawyer concerning unrelated personal injury claim.

-The Ethics Committee of the Mississippi State Bar has been asked to render its opinion on the following situation.
+The Ethics Committee of The Mississippi Bar has been asked to render its opinion on the following situation.

 At least two years ago, Lawyer A represented a woman and settled her personal injury claim.
 Lawyer A has had no contact with the woman whatsoever since the date of the settlement.
 The woman, through another attorney, has now filed a complaint for divorce, and the woman's husband has contacted Lawyer A requesting that Lawyer A represent him in the action.